 State Eligibility Requirements

-That last point is where it gets tricky because each state determines its own rules for unemployment eligibility.
-For example, these are New York's rules for unemployment eligibility, as of early 2020:
+That last point is where it gets tricky, because each state determines its own rules for unemployment eligibility.
+For example, these are New York's rules for unemployment eligibility, as of early 2021:

-You must have worked and been paid wages for work in at least two calendar quarters in your base period,
+- You must have worked and been paid wages in jobs covered by unemployment insurance in at least two calendar quarters.

 Most other states have similar formulas to determine eligibility.
 To find out what your state requires, contact your state unemployment office.